Anna Koivunen

-Anna Aurora Koivunen (born 6 November 2001) is a Finnish professional footballer who plays as a goalkeeper for Damallsvenskan club Djurgårdens IF and the Finland national team.
+Anna Aurora Koivunen (born 6 November 2001) is a Finnish professional footballer who plays as a goalkeeper for Women's Super League club Charlton Athletic and the Finland national team.

 Career

 Koivunen started football with Pyrkivä Turku, aged 10.
 Prior to that, she played also volleyball.
 She made her senior debut in 2014 with Pyrkivä Turku in the third-tier Naisten Kakkonen, aged 13.
 Later she joined TPS.

 After winning the Finnish championship title and the Finnish Women's Cup with HJK Helsinki in 2019, she left the club after the 2020 season and joined Damallsvenskan club Linköping.

 During 2023 and 2024, she played for IFK Kalmar and Brommapojkarna.

 On 16 December 2024, Koivunen joined Djurgården from BP.

+On 22 July 2026, it was announced that Koivunen had joined Women's Super League club Charlton Athletic.
+After the signing, she said "I've always wanted to wanted to play in England ...
+I have many friends playing here, and I have only heard good stories about the league, and obviously all the best players play here, so it’s going to be a huge challenge."

 International career

 Koivunen played for the Finland U17 national team at the 2018 UEFA Women's Under-17 Championship, where she was named in the Team of the Tournament.
 Finland finished 3rd in the tournament.
 She also represented Finland U17 at the 2018 FIFA U-17 Women's World Cup in Uruguay.

 She debuted with the Finland national team on 21 February 2024, in a friendly match against the Philippines.

 On 19 June 2025, Koivunen was called up to the Finland squad for the UEFA Women's Euro 2025.
 She kept a clean sheet in the tournament's opening match, in a 1–0 win against Iceland.